List of water speed records: 1980s

 Lee Taylor tried to get the record back in 1980.
 Inspired by the land speed record cars Blue Flame and Budweiser Rocket, he built a rocket-powered boat, Discovery II.
 The 40 ft long craft was a reverse three-point design, similar to John Cobb's Crusader, but of much greater length.

 Originally, Taylor tested the boat on Walker Lake in Nevada, but his backers demanded a more accessible location, so he switched to Lake Tahoe.
 An attempt was set for 13 November 1980, but when conditions on the lake proved unfavourable, he decided against trying for the record.
 Not wanting to disappoint the assembled spectators and media, he did a test run instead.
 At 432 km/h (270 mph) Discovery II started to become unstable.
 It has been speculated that it may have hit a swell..
 Its unstable lateral oscillations caused the left sponson to collapse, sending the boat plunging into the water.
 The cockpit section with Taylor's body was recovered three days later.
-The cockpit had not floated as intended, and Taylor drowned.
+The cockpit had not floated as intended, and Taylor had drowned.

-On 9 July 1989 Craig Arfons, son of Walt Arfons, builder of the world's first jet car, and nephew of record breaker Art Arfons, tried for the record in his all-composite fiberglass and Kevlar Rain X Challenger.
+On 9 July 1989, Craig Arfons, son of Walt Arfons, builder of the world's first jet car, and nephew of record breaker Art Arfons, tried for the record in his all-composite fiberglass and Kevlar Rain-X Challenger.
 At 7:07 am, less than 15 seconds into his run, the hydroplane somersaulted at more than 350 mph.

 The cockpit remained intact underwater with Arfons remaining inside upside down.
 Two divers from a rescue team reached the wreckage and extracted him within three minutes of the initial incident.
 While he still had a pulse after cardiopulmonary resuscitation was administered, he did not respond to the medical personnel.
 He was taken to the Highlands Regional Medical Center but was pronounced dead at 8:30 am, 1 hour and 23 minutes after the initial incident.